InfiniteProductions/MazeLibrary/README.md

 # MazeLibrary
-Code to generate and display random mazes with XNA/MonoGame
+Code to generate and display random mazes with XNA/MonoGame and also edit maze layout with mouse.